 Source: Stewart Investors as at 28 February 2021.

 The Murugappa Group felt the overhang of an inter-generational leadership transition within the family.
 The succession is now firmly in place and the group is becoming bolder in its aspirations.
-Tube Investments, headed by Vellayan Subbiah, is one of the largest holdings in the Fund.
+Tube Investments, is headed by Vellayan Subbiah.
 The recent acquisition of CG Power, a maker of industrial motors, is a clear sign that Tube Investments has set its sights on becoming a leading engineering conglomerate.
 We believe that the group’s multi-decadal time horizons, competent leadership and conservative approach to financials make them well positioned to succeed.

 The Mahindra Group had two wonderful decades under the stewardship of Anand Mahindra.
 However, a global expansion in automobiles and some investment choices away from their core strengths set them back recently.
 Incoming CEO Anish Shah has spent the last six years understanding the group’s history, culture and evolution.
 He has sought inspiration from how the Mahindras responded to the oil crisis in the 1970s and to the dotcom bubble in the late 1990s.
 A raging pandemic did not stop the group from admitting to some of their recent strategic mistakes.
 Much of the repair is now well underway, paving the way for an exciting decade ahead.

 In each of these groups, a generational transfer of leadership is leading to an exciting future.
 These institutions have survived and thrived over generations, partly because of their ability to admit to mistakes and correct the course when necessary.
 A rare and exceptional quality.
 This combination of internal improvements under highly competent leaders, in addition to macro tailwinds, could prove to be powerful for investment returns.

 Risks are often misunderstood